marvelefe/FYProject/README.md

 # Malaria Detection in Blood Samples Using Convolutional Neural Networks
 Intro: I built this software from scratch from April - July 2019 for my final year project at Benson Idahosa University.

 TIP: I'd recommend you train your CNN using a computer with a Cuda-enabled GPU.
-If you can't afford one like myself (I used a basic intel core i5 CPU to train this CNN) then you should be sure to change your hard disk when you're done.

 Malaria is the leading cause of morbidity and mortality in tropical and subtropical countries.
 WHO estimates the number of malaria deaths at 435,000 for 2018.
 Machine learning has great potential